bqhuyy/FOODAHOLIC/README.md

 Created by Dinh-Hieu Hoang and Quoc-Huy Bui.

-App icon designed by Anh-Kiet Nguyen
+Application icon designed by Anh-Kiet Nguyen

 Foodaholic is an android application using Google Maps API V2.
-Its main purposes are storing a list of restaurants, finding the direction to a restaurants using maps and camera bearing.
+Its main purposes are storing a list of restaurants, and finding the direction to a restaurant using map and camera bearing.

 References for list of icons:  https://www.flaticon.com/